 Michigan No-Fault lawyers can help obtain your benefits

-There are some important steps you must take in securing your insurance benefits.
+There are some important steps you must take in securing your insurance benefits which you should cover with the injury law firm.
 Our insurance lawyers can walk you through the process, and make sure you receive all of your No-Fault insurance benefits.

 Here are a couple of essential tips:

 1.File your application for No-Fault insurance benefits immediately.
 You must immediately file a No-Fault application for benefits with the applicable insurance company.
 This application MUST be filed within ONE YEAR from the date of the accident, or you will forever lose any benefits to which you might be entitled.
 Please read about the importance of injury documentation and beware of masked injuries, as you will be asked to describe your injuries on your application for benefits.

 2.Reimbursable expenses must be paid by your insurance company within one year.
 You must also keep in mind that if there are any items of reimbursable expense that aren’t paid by your insurance company — such as a medical bill or replacement services — you must file a lawsuit for those items within one year from the date that expense was incurred.
 If such a lawsuit is not filed within that one-year time period, you will lose all rights to reimbursement.

 If you have problems filling out your application, don’t hesitate to call Krupp Law